m-kupiec/compendium-react/README.md

   > [React](https://react.dev/learn/referencing-values-with-refs)

 Rules:
 - "Don’t read or write `ref.current` during rendering.
-This makes your component hard to predict." ([React](https://react.dev/learn/referencing-values-with-refs))
+If some information is needed during rendering, use state instead.
+Since React doesn’t know when `ref.current` changes, even reading it while rendering makes your component’s behavior difficult to predict." ([React](https://react.dev/learn/referencing-values-with-refs))

 Use cases:
 - "If your component needs to store some value, but it doesn’t impact the rendering logic, choose refs." ([React](https://react.dev/learn/referencing-values-with-refs))